AaronRaven/data/README.md

 I have used Pycharm to write the code and Visual Studio Code to submit it on git.

 I wrote it with Python.
-I have used Pandas for main analysis and sklearn for K clustering
+I have used Pandas for main analysis and sklearn for K clustering.

 # Useful Websites